 Hook, Wine & Sinker sits atop Bake, Bottle & Brew, a wine and beer enthusiast’s dream store where you’ll find a great selection of vino, gifts, and wine/beer making supplies.
 They offer tastings, and a small bar downstairs where locals and tourists gather to sip the night away.

-We were really into the live music offered on Thursdays and Saturdays from 6 to 9PM.
+We were really into the live music offered on Thursdays and Saturdays nights.
 About a minute into our video is a shot of local artist Justin Castellano.
 The first clip was taken from our very own balcony!
 You’ve got that right – sit out on a private balcony and enjoy up close live music with your drink of choice.

 If you have small children, like things on the quieter side, or both, don’t be deterred from booking this location.
 Bake, Bottle and Brew is not at all a loud establishment, and the live music was finished by 9PM.
 The three-tiered deck also provides good separation between you and the guests downstairs, and our privacy was never an issue.